inexorabletash/indexeddb-promises/@ Indexed DB Promises.md

 * Methods that return requests still throw rather than reject on invalid input, so you must still use try/catch blocks.

-* TODO: Adapt https://gist.github.com/inexorabletash/8791448 into a polyfill for this proposal.

 * TODO: Add a timeout to transactions.
 Maybe make this mandatory if waitUntil() is used?